‘IT IS NO GOOD LEARNING TO HELP THE SICK IF ONE DOES NOT LEARN TO HELP WITH ONE’S OWN BRAIN AND ONE’S OWN HEART’

 Formation

 St. Camillus upheld the need for formation to create Ministers of the Sick, a formation on the front of pastoral care but also a ‘technical’ formation.
 St. Camillus said: ‘Being Ministers of the Sick cannot be improvised – they have to be trained!’.
 To this end he gave talks to novices and to the brothers and fathers.
-But he also organised what today cS001we would call ‘drill lessons’.
+But he also organised what today we would call ‘drill lessons’.
 He gathered together the novices, put a table in the middle of the room, put on it a mattress and sheets and asked them to make the bed, perhaps with a brother who pretended to be a sick man lying down a bed.
 He suggested things, corrected and exhorted.
 Or he organised today what we would call ‘role playing’: he acted out the presence of a person near to death and exhorted one of those who were present to comfort him, warning him about uttering general moralistic words.This was, therefore, a 360 degree formation.

 The Specialist Technical Aspect